 When the discs in the vertebrae degenerate, the inner disc material ruptures and the spinal cord is compressed.
 There are two forms of IVDD that occur in dogs:

 - Hansen Type 1: This is a herniation of the disc that can happen quite suddenly.
-It is breed-specific and based on heredity skeletal deformities in the smaller breeds like Dachshunds, Shih-Tzus, Beagles, Pekingese, Poodles, Corgies, and Bassett Hounds.
+It is breed-specific and based on heredity skeletal deformities in the smaller breeds like dachshunds, Shih Tzus, beagles, Pekingese, poodles, corgies, and basset hounds.

-To localize the disc problem, a non-invasive CT scan or an MRI study are the most effective diagnostic tools, followed by contrast spinal studies.
+To best treat the condition, a vet must confirm that the dog is suffering from IVDD.
+This is done by a non-invasive CT scan or an MRI study.
+These are the most effective diagnostic tools, followed by contrast spinal studies.
 This is necessary to rule out other possible problems, such as a spinal tumor, meningitis, or other inflammatory diseases.
 If the disc has ruptured, the surgery is usually done right away while the patient is still under anesthesia.
 The procedure usually takes 1 to 3 hours and involves opening the spinal canal, scooping out the disc material, and controlling any bleeding.
-Unlike humans, who walk upright, there is no need to repair the damaged disc and the patient will be able to move normally once fully recovered.
+Unlike humans, there is no need to repair the damaged disc and the patient will be able to move normally once fully recovered.
 In these neurosurgical emergency cases, the prognosis for recovery varies.
 About 95 percent of the patients who can still feel the hind limbs can make a complete recovery if surgery is done quickly.
 Otherwise, the outlook is much less favorable.

 Since this surgery removes the pressure from the spinal cord, many dogs feel a sense of relief afterward.
 The surgical pain, which is less intense, is managed with balanced pain medications.
-Additional medications may be needed to relax the urethra so the canine can urinate normally and antibiotics, especially if an urinary tract infection is diagnosed.
+Additional medications may be needed to relax the urethra so the canine can urinate normally, and antibiotics, especially if a urinary tract infection is diagnosed.